devops329/devops/instruction/gitHubPages/gitHubPages.md

 One easy way to do this is to use a service from `GitHub` called `GitHub Pages`.
 At a basic level, GitHub Pages is a simple HTTP file server that publishes a set of files under a GitHub URL.
 To use GitHub pages you do the following:

 1. Create a repository to test out GitHub pages with.
 Name the repository `static`.
-Make it public, and give it README.md file so that it populates the repo with some initial content.
+Make it public, and give it a README.md file so that it populates the repo with some initial content.

    ![Create Pages Repository](createRepository.png)